 Hyper-Integrated Causal Analysis (HCA) in Action

-An independent BlueDragon Root Cause Analysis (RCA) was commissioned by the prime contractor at a Department of Energy installation.
+An independent BlueDragon HCA was commissioned by the prime contractor at a Department of Energy installation.
 The site Procurement Program was experiencing a stream of issues and more than 20% of procurements that were key to the site's mission were in jeopardy of not meeting required need dates.
+At stake were future government contracts worth billions of dollars.

-The RCA team consisted of Rob De La Espriella (the BlueDragon Team Lead), a Manager from the Procurement Organization, and two volunteers in support roles.
+The HCA team consisted of Rob De La Espriella (the BlueDragon Team Lead), a Manager from the Procurement Organization, and two volunteers in support roles.

 Analysis of the